vert-x3/vertx-web-site/src/site/blog/posts/vertx3-web-easy-as-pi.md

 }
 ```

-So lets go through the code, first in the static constructor we initialize the `MXBean` that will allow us to collect
+So let's go through the code, first in the static constructor we initialize the `MXBean` that will allow us to collect
 the current `System Load Average`, then on the `start` method we create a `Vert.x Web Router` and define that for all
 requests starting with `/eventbus` should be handled by the SockJS server, which we then bridge to the Vert.x
 `EventBus` and allow outbound messages addressed to the `load` address.